gnicol/GitSwarm/perforce_swarm/doc/install/README.md

 1.  **Specify the GitSwarm URL**:

-    The URL that is used to reach GitSwarm needs to be added to GitSwarm's configuration file, so that repository clone links can be displayed properly.
-Add or edit the following line to `/etc/gitswarm/gitlab.rb`:
+    The URL that is used to reach GitSwarm needs to be specified in GitSwarm's configuration file, so that repository clone links can be displayed properly.
+Edit the following line to `/etc/gitswarm/gitlab.rb`:

     ```
 external_url "http://gitswarm.example.com"